 The Indiana legislature has foreseen the possibility of uninsured motorists causing accidents, and legislators have taken steps to protect drivers who suffer injuries in these accidents.

 From the Indiana Department of Insurance (IDOI), every driver’s auto insurance policy must include a provision that provides coverage against uninsured motorists with minimum liability limits of $25,000 per injured person or $50,000 for injury costs per accident (if there were multiple people injured in your car).

 Should an uninsured driver hit your car and cause property damage and injuries to you, this uninsured motorist provision will pay for your medical care and other damages up to the limits.
-Normally, the insurance company for the other driver that was at fault for the accident would pay these items.
+Normally, the insurance company for the other driver that was at fault for the accident would pay for these items.
 In a case involving an uninsured motorist, your auto insurance company will pay your damages.